monatemedia/docker-engine-on-linux/README.md

 ## Publish Your First Project

 Create a new project on your local computer.
-Open a terminal in the folder where you keep your coding projects.
-There is no need to manually create the folder, as the process will create the project folder for you.
+Make sure you are navigated to the folder where you store your projects, right-click in the folder and open a GitBash terminal in this folder.
+From here the process will create the project folder for you.

 Create a new React project with Vite.